vladimir-nvs/projects-fs-tl-task/README.md

 **Submission Guidelines:**

 1. **Code Submission:**
-   - Submit the source code of your Java application along with any configuration files to public GitHub repo
+   - Submit the source code of your web application along with any configuration files to public GitHub repo
-   - Include the Dockerfile in the submission.

 2. **Documentation Submission:**
-   - Submit a README.md file that includes instructions for building and running the Docker container.
+   - Submit a README.md file that includes instructions for building and running the Docker containers.
    - Include examples of API requests to demonstrate the functionality.

 **Evaluation Criteria:**